-The PR Programme included two components.
+The PR program included two components.
 The first one was education and nutritional advice.
 Patients were given basic information about COPD and its consequences and were educated about breathing and exercise techniques and their self-administration.
-Current smokers were encouraged to quit smoking.
-The other component included exercise prescription which the patients received in the departmental Pulmonary Rehabilitation Centre.
-It consisted of 2 supervised exercise sessions per week, each of 1-hour duration, for a total period of 8 weeks.
-Exercise sessions included upper and lower extremity aerobic exercises, resistance exercises, and ventilatory muscle training exercises.
-All the sessions were conducted under supervision of a respiratory physiotherapist.
-Patients were also instructed to record their home exercises in a diary, which was reviewed weekly at the Pulmonary Rehabilitation Centre.
-Patients were considered to be compliant if they completed at least 70% or more of the PR sessions.
+Current smokers were encouraged to guit smoking.
+The other component included exercise prescriptions which the patients received in the departmental Pulmonary Rehabilitation Center.
+It consisted of two supervised exercise sessions per week, each of 1 hour, for a total period of 8 weeks.
+Exercise sessions included upper and lower-extremity aerobic exercises, resistance exercises, and ventilatory muscle training exercises.
+All the sessions were conducted under the supervision of a respiratory physiotherapist.
+Patients were also instructed to record their home exercises in a diary, which was reviewed weekly at the Pulmonary Rehabilitation Center.
+Patients were considered compliant if they completed at least 70% or more of the PR sessions.

-Patients who could not complete the PR/ requisite compliance and follow-ups with the psychiatrist were excluded from final evaluation.
+Patients who could not complete the PR/requisite compliance and follow-ups with the psychiatrist were excluded from the final evaluation.

-Psychiatric health of patients was also assessed using various other parameters like Patient distress thermometer (PDT) [13], Coping strategy checklist (CSCL) [14], WHO-Quality of Life- Brief - Hindi Version (WHOQOL-Bref-26) [15], and Depression Anxiety Stress Scales (DASS) [16].
-PDT is a modified visual analogue scale that resembles a thermometer, ranges from 0 to 10, and is used to assess patients for distress.
-CSCL is a self-administered scale, comprising of 36 coping strategies used to deal with stressful situations and indicates their use in day to day life.
-WHOQOL-Bref-26 contains a total of 26 questions and is used to assess quality of life.
-DASS measures the degree of depression, anxiety and stress.
+The psychiatric health of patients was also assessed using various other parameters like Patient Distress Thermometer (PDT) [13], Coping Strategy Checklist (CSCL) [14], World Health Organization-Quality of Life-Brief Hindi Version (WHOQOL-Bref-26) [15], and Depression Anxiety Stress Scales (DASS) [16].
+PDT is a modified visual analog scale that resembles a thermometer, ranges from 0 to 10, and is used to assess patients for distress.
+CSCL is a self-administered scale, comprising 36 coping strategies used to deal with stressful situations and indicates their use in dayto-day life.
+WHOQOL-Bref-26 contains a total of 26 questions and is used to assess QoL.
+DASS measures the degree of depression, anxiety, and stress.

-Patients in all the three groups were followed up for a period of 8 weeks.
-All patients were re-assessed at 8 weeks using the same respiratory and psychological parameters/ scales i.e. FEV1, 6-MWD, SGRQ, mMRC scale, GHQ-12, PDT, CSCL, WHOQOL-Bref-26 and DASS-21.
-Drop outs were excluded, and 26 patients in each group who completed the study requirements as per protocol were finally analysed.
+Patients in all three groups were followed up for 8 weeks.
+All patients were re-assessed at 8 weeks using the same respiratory and psychological parameters/scales i.e., FEV1, 6-MWD, SGRQ, mMRC scale, GHQ-12, PDT, CSCL, WHOQOL-Bref-26 and DASS-21.
+Dropouts were excluded, and 26 patients in each group who completed the study requirements as per protocol were finally analyzed.